 Renting an apartment or a house in Germany is only the first step.
 Here is what you need to do now:

 Sign the lease with the landlord and get your copy of the lease.

 Never pay the deposit or the rent before signing the lease and having the keys.
 Beware of scams.
 The rent payments start the moment you receive the keys to the apartment.

 Take over the flat

-The landlord will visit the flat with you and write down the general state of the apartment in a so called Übergabeprotokoll.
-Ask the landlord to write anything down what you see is broken in the apartment or needs to get fixed.
+The landlord will visit the flat with you and write down the general state of the apartment in a so-called Übergabeprotokoll.
+Ask the landlord to write anything down that you see is broken in the apartment or needs to get fixed.
 You need this paper again when you move out eventually.
 Download an apartment handover protocol template here.

 Register your address